timstoverdocs/portfolio/pcpartsintro.md

 </div>

 # Non-required Components
-Again, to keep this document simple, this section will only list one non-required component, even though there are countless additional components that can be added to commputer builds.
+Again, to keep this document simple, this section will only list one non-required component, even though there are countless additional components that can be added to computer builds.

 ####  Video Card or Graphics Processing Unit (GPU)
 * GPUs are sometimes referred to as graphics or video cards.
 Graphics cards allow computers to show information on an external display, like a monitor.
 Graphics cards allow computers to display more technically complex or visually difficult to render information.
 Graphics cards are often the second largest single component in a computer after the motherboard.
 Graphics cards look like smaller motherboards with plastic cases that contain fans to cool the internal components on the circuit board.